Skip to Content

 For our first trip to Europe, we wanted to go to Italy.
 We love Italian food, and my husband’s mother is from Italy.
 The kids had heard so much about it and wanted to see it.
 My husband and I also wanted to travel there, so it was the perfect spot.

 For our second trip, we decided on Greece.
 My son and daughter had learned about ancient Greece in school and we felt that it was the perfect timing for a trip to visit.
-Both kids wanted to go there as well.
-We went to both Athens and two of the Greek Islands (Santorini and Crete).

 The next year, we decided on England and France.
-Although my husband and I had both visited several times, the kids really wanted to see both of those countries, as well as all of the popular monuments and attractions (we also went to Disneyland Paris, which they really enjoyed).
+Although my husband and I had both visited several times, the kids wanted to see both of those countries, as well as all of the popular monuments and attractions (we also went to Disneyland Paris, which they enjoyed).
 London and Paris and two of the best European cities for seeing popular landmarks, including the Palace of Versailles, the London Eye, the Eiffel Tower, Westminster Abbey, Buckingham Palace, and more.

-On our last European trip with the kids, we visited Portugal, which has become my favorite place in Europe.
-We enjoyed some time in the best cities.
+We enjoyed some time in the best cities in the country.
 Our trip included Porto, where we did a bridge climb and saw a gorgeous train station, Lisbon, where we saw some beautiful sites, and the Algarve, where we enjoyed some beautiful cave tours.
 Portugal also has some of the best hotels for families.

 If you don’t know which country to visit, you may consider sticking with England, Scotland, Wales, or Ireland, where English is spoken.
-They are much easier trips because of that and are also easy flights from the US (especially England).
+They are much easier trips because of that and there are also easy flights from the US (especially England).

 Involving kids in the decision-making process is always a good idea, especially if your kids are old enough.
-Making them part of the process can really make them feel responsible for the trip.
+Making them part of the process can make them feel responsible for the trip.

 European countries that you may consider include: